Halifax Explosion: Legacy

 The Halifax Explosion was one of the largest artificial non-nuclear explosions.
 An extensive comparison of 130 major explosions by Halifax historian Jay White in 1994 concluded that it "remains unchallenged in overall magnitude as long as five criteria are considered together: number of casualties, force of blast, radius of devastation, quantity of explosive material, and total value of property destroyed."
-For many years afterward, the Halifax Explosion was the standard by which all large blasts were measured.
+For many years afterwards, the Halifax Explosion was the standard by which all large blasts were measured.
 For instance, in its report on the atomic bombing of Hiroshima, Time wrote that the explosive power of the Little Boy bomb was seven times that of the Halifax Explosion.

 The many eye injuries resulting from the disaster led to better understanding of how to care for damaged eyes, and "with the recently formed Canadian National Institute for the Blind, Halifax became internationally known as a centre for care for the blind", according to Dalhousie University professor Victoria Allen.
-The lack of coordinated pediatric care in such a disaster was noted by William Ladd, a surgeon from Boston who had arrived to help.
+Coordinated assistance from the Perkins School also provided support during the recovery period.
+The lack of coordinated pediatric care in such a disaster was noted by William Ladd, a surgeon from Boston, who had arrived to help.
 His insights from the explosion are generally credited with inspiring him to pioneer the specialty of pediatric surgery in North America.
 The Halifax Explosion inspired a series of health reforms, including around public sanitation and maternity care.